ChangJoseph/MeerCode/README.md

 }
 ```
 # Purpose
-- We are making this scripting programming language to help beginner programmers grasp the idea of coding.
+- We are making a scripting programming language to help beginner coders start basic high-level programming.

 ## Structure
 - Java